refugeehackathon/refugeetransit-android/README.md

 ## Developer configuration

-Create a *app/gradle.properties* and add the configuration parameters which are exposed in *app/build.gradle*.
+Make sure the correct API configuration is set in *app/build.gradle*.

 ## License